Why Generate a DMARC Record?

 How to Use the Generator in 3 Steps

-Step 1: Enter Your Domain
+Step 1: Enter your domain

 Enter your organizational domain exactly as it appears in your email addresses (e.g., captaindns.com).
 The tool automatically generates the full DNS name: _dmarc.captaindns.com.

-Step 2: Configure Options
+Step 2: Configure options

 Main policy (p): What to do with failing emails?